guardian/recipes-backend/README.md

 This is a backend service that translates data from the Content API into a format that apps like https://github.com/guardian/ios-feast can use.

+# Operations

+## Set up for local operations

+You need to have a large number of environment variables set for the tools to work.
+Fortunately there is a script to make setting them up easier.
+1. Get CAPI credentials from Janus.
+You'll need the AWS commandline, and `jq` utility, installed; but you should have these already.
+2. Run `STAGE=CODE ./get-local-config.sh` to generate the file `environ-CODE`.
+Substitute PROD for CODE to get setup for the Production environment (but be careful!)
+   - I'd recommend deleting the file once you're done with it.
+3. It goes without saying that these environ files should NEVER be committed to the repo.
+They are gitignored, but still... don't do it.
+4. Once you have the file, run `source environ-CODE` to set up the environment variables you need to target the CODE environment.
+5. You can now run the tools outlined below.

+## How do I re-index content from CAPI out to Feast?

+1. Set up for local operations, as above
+2. Run `npm run commandline-reindex -- [--composer-id 1234567] [--capi-uri path/to/article/in/capi] [--recipe-uid 0551534c8d93e8da7bb70553b10fa0d0f62534a3]`

+Note that Content API publishes _articles_, wheras we publish _recipes_.
+There may well be more than one recipe in an article.
+This command will therefore re-publish _every_ recipe from the given article; it may well change the SHA value (mutable ID) of some of the recipes.
+The index will be updated to respect this;
+it's necessary so that the client app knows that the content has changed.

+You must specify exactly one of the three optional arguments above.
+- `--composer-id` is the composer ID of an article to re-index.
+This can be found in the `internalComposerCode` field in CAPI or at the end of a Composer URL (when editing a piece of content, the address your browser shows is `/content/{composer-id}`).
+- `--capi-uri` is the path under which the content can be found in CAPI.
+It's OK to use either the full URI or the path.
+Normally this is the same as the URL path under which the content can be found on the website.
+- `--recipe-uid` is an immutable recipe id (UUID) from the Feast app.
+This can be found in the index.json or at the bottom of a recipe in the feast app when you have Developer Mode turned on.

+When this command is run, the normal publication process will be performed on your local machine.
+New content will be published, the index updated and the caches flushed.

+You will need to force an update on the app to actually see the changes.

+## How do I manually force a takedown?

+1. Set up for local operations, as above
+2. Find the CAPI path for the article you want to take down.
+Normally this is the same as the URL path on the Guardian website.
+3. Run `ARTICLE_ID={capi-path} npm run manual-takedown`.

+When this command is run, the normal removal process will be performed on your local machine.
+All recipes from the article will be removed, the index updated and the caches flushed.

+**Note** The Feast app does _not_ show content "live"; it downloads and caches it.
+Therefore, even when a recipe is "taken down" it can still be seen by end-users until their app refreshes its content.

+# Development and Deployment

 ## Running CDK

 The CDK stack is integrated with `nx`, so the regular "npm run synth" in the cdk directory won't work.